abbott221/WebsiteAndApp/HOWTOPLAY.md

 Features that are definitely not bugs:
 - you can't attack your own "aliens"/"creatures"
 - you can't control your opponent's portal or alien thingies
+- each "creature" thing capable of attacking can only attack once per turn

 ![alt text](https://raw.githubusercontent.com/abbott221/WebsiteAndApp/master/pictures_display/4_3_occupant.png "Main Picture")